linode/docs/docs/development/go/using-cobra/index.md

     mv cmd/all.go cmd/delete_all.go

-Now, you can execute the following command without getting any error messages:
+Now you can execute the following command without getting any error messages:

     ~/go/bin/cobra add all -p 'listCmd'